Richie Tozier: Adaptations

 Richie was portrayed by Seth Green as a child, and by Harry Anderson as an adult in the 1990 miniseries, and by Ankur Javeri as a child and Nasir Khan as an adult (named "Raja") in the 1998 television series.
 The adult portrayal is well known for a scene where Pennywise taunts him in a public library, which has become iconic for Tim Curry's over-the-top performance.

 Richie was portrayed again by Finn Wolfhard in the 2017 film and as an adult by Bill Hader in the 2019 sequel.
 This interpretation of Richie tends to make more pop-culture references and becomes a stand-up comedian as an adult rather than a DJ.

+In the prequel television series It: Welcome to Derry, Richie appears in a missing person's poster shown by It to Marge Truman who is revealed to be Richie's mother.
+He is named after Rich Santos, Marge's first love who died protecting her in the Black Spot fire, Jason Fuchs, one of the show's writers, confirmed that Marge named her son after Rich because she was still in love with him, even though Derry's supernatural effects on memories had caused her to forget about him.
+Marge's feelings for him and her memories of the events of 1962 remained trapped in the subconcious.